moyano83/hbase-definitive-guide/README.md

 ```

 This class helps in generating useful information collections for logging and general debugging purposes.
 The intermediate
-OperationWithAttributes class is ex‐ tending the above Operation class, implements the Attributes inter‐ face, and is adding
+OperationWithAttributes class is extending the above Operation class, implements the Attributes interface, and is adding the
-the following methods, which are used in conjunction:
+following methods, which are used in conjunction:

 ```
 OperationWithAttributes setId(String id)